mpandrews/8080/README.md

 `make clean && make C_FLAGS="-DCYCLE_TIME=0 -O2"`

 Though this isn't mandatory, be aware that at 2MHz, `cputest` will take several minutes, and `exerciser` will take several hours.
-If your system is slow enough that the debug disassembly drives speed below 2MHz, it will of course take even longer.
+If you build a debug version, and your system is slow enough that the debug disassembly drives speed below 2MHz, it will of course take even longer.

 Because we end execution by halting, you will need to manually terminate the emulator when execution finishes.
 There is, after all, no way to quit an 8080 except to cut the power.

+Finally, note that the CP/M print calls are sent to `stdout`, while debug disassembly is sent to `stderr`.
+Should you wish to view a live disassembly of the ROM while still seeing the intended output, you can pipe one or the other to a different terminal.
+On Linux (the only OS the emulator currently supports,) you can use `tty` to determine the device filename for a given terminal.

+So for example, if I have one terminal window open and `tty` tells me that it is `/dev/pts/2`, then in a second terminal window I can execute `./8080 -r roms/cpudiag --hw cpudiag >/dev/pts/2` to direct `stdout` to the first terminal while keeping the disassembly on the second.

 ### Contributing Guidelines
 - Branch from master and make a pull request when ready to review.